ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 ## Registered

-Actual suffix tag keys are registered by supplying the information specified in this section.
+Suffix tag keys are registered by supplying the information specified in this section.
 This information is modeled after that specified for the media type registry {{RFC6838}}; if in doubt, the provisions of this registry